FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Peter Doyle.
 It focuses on enhancing Limerick’s pro-business environment and supporting

-small and medium enterprises (SMEs).---
+small and medium enterprises (SMEs).
+---
 17

  A project initiation meeting was held in November 2024 to outline the programme of